Corporate video editing

 Many levels to sign off the edit

-It can be the case that corporate clients have a greater number of people involved in the actual sign off process.
+It may be that corporate clients have more people involved in the actual sign-off process.
 This can mean many more detailed changes than would normally be considered for other clients (perhaps with less budget?).
-The actual client signing off the project may be located in a different country or time zone.
+The actual client signing off on the project may be in a different country or time zone.

 Fast data file transfers

-To help manage the approval process efficiently, it is a good idea to have the fastest internet speeds available.
+To help manage the approval process efficiently, it is a good idea to have the fastest available internet speeds.
 Fast upload speed is essential.
-I now use Hyperoptic for full-fibre broadband which helps me deliver my edits to the client as fast as possible for feedback and eventual sign-off.
+I now use Hyperoptic for full-fibre broadband, which helps me deliver my edits to the client as fast as possible for feedback and eventual sign-off.

 Highly responsive attitude

 Working as a video editor on corporate projects, I’ve realised that greater importance is attached to being highly responsive to the corporate client’s needs.
-It can be the case that editing is required to overrun into the night and weekends.
-The expectation of working within the corporate world is that you will strive to excel and outperform, and this ethos translates out into the creative projects they commission.
+It may be necessary to edit to overrun into the night and weekends.
+The expectation in the corporate world is that you will strive to excel and outperform, and this ethos translates into the creative projects they commission.